balima78/these-R-nice/README.md

 - [visdat](https://cran.r-project.org/web/packages/visdat/) - Create preliminary exploratory data visualisations of an entire dataset to identify problems or unexpected features using 'ggplot2'.
 - [trelliscopejs](https://hafen.github.io/trelliscopejs/index.html) - Trelliscope is a visualization approach based on the idea of “small multiples” or Trellis Display, where data are split into groups and a plot is made for each group, with the resulting plots arranged in a grid.
 A scalable, flexible, interactive approach to visualizing data.
 - [rbokeh](https://hafen.github.io/rbokeh/articles/rbokeh.html) - a flexible and powerful declarative framework for creating web-based plots.
+- [sjPlot](https://strengejacke.github.io/sjPlot/index.html) - Data Visualization for Statistics in Social Science.
+Collection of plotting and table output functions for data visualization.

 #### Mapas :world_map: